ChenXiaolong2020/Econote/index.md

 Hi, I am a bachelor of economics.
 I will push something about the economics in this page in the days to come, including my study records, study materials and something I want to discuss with you.
 I wish we will have a good experience.

-About the "Econote"
+About the "Econote".
 It is a word which be created by myself, it is a combination of Eco and note.
 Eco, of course, is economics prefix, note means random record.

 ### Personal imformation
 Name: ChenXiaolong

 Degree: Bachelor

-School: North China Institute Of Aerospace Engineering Department：School of Economics and Management Profession：Economics
+School: North China Institute Of Aerospace Engineering

+Department：School of Economics and Management

+Profession：Economics

+QQ: 358657161

 ### Page Context